Why should you take better care of yourself?

 We probably don’t need to convince you that helping prevent type 2 diabetes is a good thing.
 Or that building healthy habits make it more likely you’ll age well.
 But some changes are more challenging than others.

-Think back to the last time you committed to adopting a healthier lifestyle.
+Think back to the last time you promised yourself you’d adopt a healthier lifestyle.
 Maybe you aimed to start exercising by going to the gym 5 times a week.
-Or cutting out all junk food from your life.
-Making such drastic changes can be tough, and motivation alone is often not enough to sustain these changes.
+Or you vowed to cut out all junk food.
+But making such drastic changes can be tough.
+Motivation alone is often not enough to sustain these changes.
+If you’ve found it hard to stick to a plan, don’t beat yourself up for not having enough willpower.
+What you likely need is clearer goals to work towards – goals you have a better chance of sticking to.

 Set SMART goals to build a healthier lifestyle

 An easy way to help yourself set and reach your goals is by making them SMART.
-That means they’re specific, measurable, attainable, relevant and timely.
-You may have heard of these types of goals in a professional setting, but they work well for personal goals too.
+That means they’re Specific, Measurable, Attainable, Relevant and Timely.
+You may have heard of these types of goals in your workplace.
+But they work well for personal goals, too.

 Say, for example, you want to lead a more active family life.
 What could that goal look like if you make it SMART?
 Let’s break it down by each letter: